DETAILED ACTION

 A method for data processing (Krishnamurthy – see par 25 - From a data science perspective, distributions of visitors may be investigated across different clusters and audience subsets.
 Models can be developed to predict the behavior of a new visitor by classifying the new visitor as similar in behavior to a pre-existing group of visitors.
 The new visitor's properties or behavior can be inferred from the known properties or behaviors of the pre-existing group.
 This enables a marketer to gain insights about a new visitor and potential customer, perform operations for targeted advertising, and thereby lift revenue.), comprising:

-obtaining, by a machine learning model (Krishnamurthy – see par 30 - A prediction model is generated based on the multiple graph feature vectors using a machine learning system.) comprising … that includes parameters stored in memory and that is executed by at least one user processor (Krishnamurthy – see par 71 - performance of machine learning on a directed graph is enabled by computing one or more invariant features of the graph.
-In one or more example embodiments, computation of some invariant features results in a single vector of real-valued features for each directed graph.
+Krishnamurthy discloses the limitations based on broadest reasonable interpretation in light of the specification– see par 40 - In a World Wide Web (WWW) environment with end-user interaction based on selecting links of web pages via a web browser, selectstream data may include so-called clickstream data. see par 64 - The directed graph construction module 204 may construct a directed graph to be representative of a path of travel of an end user as the end user traverses over multiple data objects.
+As illustrated, the example directed graph 300 includes multiple vertices 302 and multiple directed edges 304. see par 71 - performance of machine learning on a directed graph is enabled by computing one or more invariant features of the graph.
+In one or more example embodiments, computation of some invariant features results in a single vector of real-valued features for each directed graph (“features” disclose “parameters”).
 The computed invariant features enable consideration of at least one measure of similarity between two or more directed graphs. see par 151 - The example computing device 1202 as illustrated includes at least one processing system 1204, one or more computer-readable media 1206; see par 160 - Accordingly, software, hardware, or executable modules may be implemented as one or more instructions or logic embodied on some form of computer-readable storage media or by one or more hardware elements 1210.
 The computing device 1202 may be configured to implement particular instructions or functions corresponding to software or hardware modules;

-Krishnamurthy and Goyal disclose:
+Krishnamurthy and Hong disclose:

 attribute data for a plurality of users (Applicant’s [0100] as published “attributes, include an amount of time between a user action on the digital platform and a transaction by the user on the digital platform (ProximityToTransaction), a number of products added to a shopping cart by the user (NumAddToCart), a number of products clicked on by the user (NumProductClick), a number of times the user visited the digital platform using a particular operating system (NumSessionsOS), a number of times the user clicked on a promotion while using a particular smart phone (NumPromotionHitsSmartPhone), a number of times the user clicked on a promotion while using something other than the particular smart phone (NumPromotionHitsOthers), a number of times a user viewed a product having a price under a particular price threshold (NumCheapProductViewed), a number of times a user clicked on a particular page of the digital platform (NumPageHits), and an amount of time spent by the user on the digital platform during a session (TimePerSession).”